ajayc07/colorMatcher/README.md

 ### Implementaion

+- Color companion has two main components
+  - color-boxes-panel -> Provides the choices to choose color combination from various color combination boxes
+  - screens-panel     -> Displays the object with color combo from the choice.
-- Color companion is implemented with two components and data passing is handled uing service with **behavior subject
+- Data passing is done using service with **behavior subject**

 ### Requirements